pyxnat/pyxnat/doc/features/operations.rst

 Custom datatypes
 ~~~~~~~~~~~~~~~~

-REST resources are given a default type when they are created but it's
+REST resources are given a default type when they are created but it is
 possible to customize it with a type defined in the XNAT XML Schema(s).

 .. code-block:: python